How shall I sing that majesty (Coe Fen) SATB & descant

-The solution offered here seems logical and to represent the author's intentions (see "The text" for the complete text).
+- 1, 2, 3, 4: the solution offered here, which seems logical and to represent the author's intentions

-- NEW: Print copies of the words (PDF) for your congregation.
+- Print copies of the words (PDF) for your congregation.

 - If you only have three verses in your hymnbook, you could ask the congregation to sing the first and last verses, whilst the choir sings the two middle verses.

-- If your hymn book has the other order of verses and you want to continue singing it this way, you could want to mark up your choral copies so that they reflect what is in the hymn book.
+- If your hymn book has the other order of verses and you want to continue singing it this way, you can mark up your choral copies so that they reflect what is in the hymn book.
 Copies supplied since 24 August 2020 have arrows marked in the score, indicating where to switch to the other verse:

 - Print the words (see "The Text" tab) in your service sheet or newsletter.
 The text is in the public domain and freely copyable.

 1. See pages 111-13 in Amazon's Book Preview for more background to this hymn text.